How to Prevent Mold Under Flooring: Complete Moisture Protection Guide for Homeowners

 | Maintains stable moisture levels | Improves long-term flooring durability |

 Homes built on concrete slabs are especially vulnerable to ground moisture problems.
-If your home includes basement spaces, review moisture prevention methods in our Basement Waterproofing section.
+If your home includes basement spaces, review moisture prevention methods in our guide to how to waterproof basements and control water intrusion.

 Strategy 3 — Maintain Proper Indoor Humidity